Call Us

 You and I only have so much influence and so much capacity.

 That capacity looks different for everyone, but one thing we all share is that both our influence and our capacity are limited.
-If I spend all my energy worrying about things I can’t directly affect, then I’ll miss the thousands of people I can affect who are right in front of me.
+If I spend all my energy worrying about things I can’t directly affect, then I’ll miss the thousands of people can affect who are right in front of me.
 By serving in the church, engaging personally in the community, exerting social influence, praying, and building everyday relationships, I can focus my attention where it can actually make a difference.

 And when we do that, we become far more effective.